Jsos17/Python_harjoitustyo/README.md

 The user can manage his to-do list through a text-based user interface and save the changes into a text-file.

 Originally this project was done during the summer of 2018 for an introductory Python programming course offered by the University of Helsinki's Open University.
-Since then, the project has been refactored: IO operations, logical functionality, database functionality and the functionality of the text-based user interface are separated into their own modules.
+Since then, the project has been refactored: IO operations, logical functionality, database functionality and the functionality of the text-based user interface have been separated into their own modules.